broth2/Camellia-Cultivar/README.md

 - Report Request and Report Request DTO classes created
 - Created an endpoint to delete cultivars
 - API container now always restarts if it fails to connect to DB(in case it boots before it)
+- SpecimenDTO class now has an image url attribute